 Yes, you can divorce-proof your marriage

 God designed marriage to last a lifetime.
 He cares deeply about your relationship with your spouse and wants to see your marriage succeed.
-Commit your marriage to Him and then start to divorce-proof your marriage by making these seven strategies part of your regular conversations with your spouse.
+Commit your marriage to Him and then start to build a stronger marriage by making these eight strategies part of your regular conversations with your spouse.